 There are two divisions of spiritual levels of consciousness: average states of conscious experience, and the enlightened states of consciousness.
 Every conscious human being on this earth has experienced the first three levels.
 They are:

 This is the state in which we go through our lives most of the time.

 Every time you are aware of and are in control of your actions, you are in a state of Waking Consciousness.
 These comprise of your memories, thoughts, feelings, and the information gathered by all the senses of the body.

 The utter stillness and restfulness of being unconscious is the state of Deep Sleep.

-You experience this as the lack of information or memories.
+You experience this as a lack of information or memories.
 When we’re sleeping or unconscious, we’re in a state that’s beyond our personal memories and experiences.

 We recognize this state by the fleeting and abstract experiences of dreams.
 We often remember only pieces of this state, even though the realism of this experience can feel quite authentic.